re-masashi/willpyre/README.md

 ----

-### Why Maglev?
+### Why Willpyre?

-Maglev wants to be precise in action that can be performed on a URL, allowing only one method while registering a URL.
+Willpyre wants to be precise in action that can be performed on a URL, allowing only one method while registering a URL.
 However, it won't enforce it.
 You can create your own Router by etending the Router class and implementing other approaches.
-Maglev's API is heavily inspired by `ExpressJS` and wants to keep the entire context in `request` and `response`.
+Willpyre's API wants to keep the entire context in `request` and `response`.

 ------